microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

     ![A screenshot that shows the pre-consented application in the landing page of the Microsoft Graph Data Connect applications portal.](../concepts/images/data-connect-app-register-8.png)

-5. Click on your application to open the application details view.
-Proceed through the wizard by clicking **Next** twice to review the two datasets.
+5. Select your application to open the application details view.
+Proceed through the wizard by choosing **Next** twice to review the two datasets.

-6. On the final step, click **Approve** to consent to your registered application accessing the specified data.
+6. On the final step, choose **Approve** to consent to your registered application accessing the specified data.

     ![A screenshot that shows the application details view with the Approve button highlighted.](../concepts/images/data-connect-app-register-9.png)